What are we doing to reduce our impact on the environment?

 – In 2014 we stopped providing a public car park to discourage travel to the show by car.
 Limited parking is available for Blue Badge holders only.

 – In 2014 we introduced two designated secure cycle parks within the show site.
-Over 500 people used this facility in 2015 and the number of parks was increased to three in 2016 to cover an additional park entrance.
+Over 500 people used this facility in 2015 and the number of parks was increased to three in 2016 and four in 2017.

 – There are 9 major bus routes to and from central London that run via Brockwell Park.
 We encourage travelling by these routes wherever possible.
 A detailed traffic management plan implements several road closures and parking suspensions to help Transport for London operate at full capacity during the show.